The definitive guide to Brand Protection: what is it and how can you benefit?

 Benefits of Brand Protection

 So you have all the elements of your armory in place.
-You’re now ready to get started with modern advanced online brand protection.
+You’re now ready to get started with modern advanced online Brand Protection.
 The million-dollar question is, how much is your business going to benefit?

-The analyst group Forrester has constructed a Total Economic Impact™ (TEI) framework that helps to provide the answers.
+Leading technology consultancy Forrester has constructed a Total Economic Impact™ (TEI) framework that helps to provide the answers.

 According to the methodology, the gains a large company can expect include: